AngeloQuartarone/AngeloQuartarone/README.md

 # 👋 Hi everyone, I'm Angelo Quartarone!

-🎓 I'm a Computer Science student at the University of Pisa, with a deep focus on low-level programming.
-My passion lies in understanding and controlling the hardware at a fundamental level, which is why I work primarily with **C**.
+🎓 I am a Computer Science student at the University of Pisa, with a deep focus on low-level programming.
+My passion lies in understanding and controlling the hardware, therefore primarily programming in **C**.

-🔧 My GitHub is a showcase of projects that dive deep into the intricacies of system programming, embedded development, and efficient code optimization.
-I’m particularly interested in areas like memory management, concurrency, and hardware interfacing, where every line of code counts.
+🔧 My GitHub is a showcase of projects, including system programming, embedded development, and efficient code optimization.
+I am particularly interested in areas like memory management, concurrency, and hardware interfacing, where every line of code counts.

-🌱 I am currently learning **C** in more depth, but in the future I would like to improve my knowledge of languages such as **Rust** and **Zig**!
+🌱 I am currently learning other low-level languages such as **Rust** and **Zig**!

-💡 I also have experience with languages like **Python**, **JavaScript**, **TypeScript**, **Bash**, **Java** and **OCaml**, but my true expertise and enthusiasm are in pushing the limits of low-level code.
+💡 I have also experience with **Python**, **JavaScript**, **TypeScript**, **Bash**, **Java** and **OCaml**.

-🚀 I’m always eager to connect with others who share a passion for system-level programming, whether it's through collaboration on open-source projects or deep technical discussions.
-Explore my repositories to see my work in action, and feel free to reach out!
+🚀 I am always eager to connect with others who share my passion for system-level programming, either through collaboration on open-source projects and deep technical discussions.
+Explore my repositories to see my work in action, and feel free to reach me out!

 ## 💻 My Stack